Originally written on Mary 12, 2006

 In Howl’s Moving Castle, a young, unconfident girl, named Sofi has a spell cast upon her by an evil witch causing her to appear as an old woman.
 As this woman, Sofi gains some confidence and takes off for the moving castle which wanders through the countryside.

 In it, she meets up with a young boy, a demon living in the body of a constant fire, and Howl himself.
 Howl is a wizard, who has nearly slipped into oblivion over self-doubt.
 He does, however, slip out of his castle to help stop a war going on between his own country’s land and another.

 It is a moving story of characters finding their own character and becoming strong humans.
 It is told in a creative, beautiful way and is truly a cartoon that means just as much to adults as children.

 Miyazaki creates animated features that are fit for the whole family in a way that is entirely different than those films from American companies like Pixar.
 Films like Toy Story appeal to all ages in that they are hilarious to everybody.
 The jokes hit on kid levels and adult levels without ever becoming saccharine or too mature.
 I love Pixar films, but Miyazaki films are so incredibly different.

 There is humor in his films, but it comes from a very human place.
-In Howl’s Moving Character the only really jokey character is the demon fire, and that mainly comes from the fact that Billy Crystal does the English voice for the character.
+In Howl’s Moving Castle, the only really jokey character is the demon fire, and that mainly comes from the fact that Billy Crystal does the English voice for the character.
 Mostly, there aren’t a lot of jokes as much as humor that comes from the situations.